djotaku/prophecypracticum/README.md

 Documentation at: https://prophecy-practicum.readthedocs.io/en/latest/

-current small hack: url/admin brings up admin panel
+current small hack: url/admin brings up admin panel (should require login)

 This package has two submodules: engine and web.
 Most of the logic should happen in the engine and the web will present submodule will provide the user interface (and maybe a JSON API)